 Within the sustainable signage category, several trends emerged in 2019 and expected to gain momentum in the coming years.

 Sign purchasers are starting to turn to build product and material rating systems, declarations, certifications, and databases to search, compare, specify, and document sustainable signage options.
-This means that sign manufacturers must inventory and verify what their products are made of, often via third-party, in order to gain consumers, trust, and repeat specification.
+This means that sign manufacturers must inventory and verify what their products are made of, often via third-party research, to gain consumers, trust and repeat specification.

-Traditionally the U.S. signage industry has almost exclusively used acrylic for ADA signs.
+Traditionally, the U.S. signage industry has almost exclusively used acrylic for ADA signs.
 While this type of plastic is cost-effective, it harms our planet and health.
-Additionally, very few municipalities offer recycling despite that clean acrylic is technically recyclable under stream 7 plastics.
+Additionally, very few municipalities offer recycling even though clean acrylic is technically recyclable under stream 7 plastics.

 More recently, recycled and recyclable plastic braille signs have been the primary eco-friendly option used in LEED-certified buildings.
-Under LEED version 4.1 raw material sourcing considerations are how much post-consumer and pre-consumer recycled content a braille sign contains.
+Under LEED version 4.1, raw material sourcing considerations take into consideration how much post-consumer and pre-consumer recycled content a braille sign contains.

 Green builders strongly prefer office signs with inventoried chemical ingredients and minimal use of harmful substances.
 Sign manufacturers are responding to human health and well-being considerations by reducing and eliminating VOCs.
 Health Product Declaration (HPD) Open Standard, Cradle to Cradle, and ILFI Declare are well-known programs sign manufacturers can work with to inventory and quantify product inputs.
 These third-party certifications can contribute to LEED Material Ingredients credits.

-Oversees manufacturing has benefits and risks, however, for sustainability making signs in the US is best.
-Increasingly companies that manufacture domestically tout the benefits of designing and producing ADA signs in the US.
+Oversees manufacturing has benefits and risks; however, making signs in the US is best when considering sustainability implications.
+Increasingly, companies that manufacture domestically tout the benefits of designing and producing ADA signs in the US.
 A key environmental benefit of sourcing American equipment and raw materials is that it diminishes the volume of fossil fuels used in shipping.
 On top of that, manufacturers will tell you that the US designed and made signs are usually of higher quality and will therefore last longer than those produced far from where signs are installed.
 Finally, company management can fully monitor local manufacturing processes and diminish material waste.

 There are a few ADA signage lifecycle trends to consider.
 Most importantly, what happens to an office sign when a building is renovated or torn-down?
-Historically, signs would be sent to the landfill, and those made of acrylic would remain for hundreds of years and create microplastics that impact our entire ecosystem.
-More recently, a few sign manufacturers have overcome various barriers to recycle ADA signs post-consumer use.
+Historically, signs would be sent to the landfill, and those made of acrylic would remain there for hundreds of years and break down into microplastics that impact our entire ecosystem.
+More recently, several sign manufacturers have overcome various barriers to recycle ADA signs post-consumer use.
 Green Dot Sign also provides customers who choose to update their signage a credit for returning used signs.
 Raised 3D printed material is removed from their signs and the wood base is then shredded and used for animal bedding.

-Architects, builders, interior designers, and building managers’ interest in and demand for green building products and materials is spurring eco-friendly ADA signage innovation in 2019.
+Architects, builders, interior designers, and building managers’ demand for green building products and materials is spurring eco-friendly ADA signage innovation in 2019.
 Amongst signage sustainability trends, the impact of diminishing fossil fuel use through recycled plastic and wood substrates and domestic manufacturing is especially exciting.
-In 2020 and beyond it is expected that current trends will continue, and the environmental impact of braille signs will continue to decrease.
+In 2020 and beyond, it is expected that current trends will continue and the environmental impact of braille signs will continue to decrease.